 Hike the mountains of Switzerland in the summer months

-Edited by Maria, Nate Pepperell, Anonymous, Lynn and 1 other
+Edited by Maria, Nate Pepperell, Lynn, Eng

 Zermatt is one of the most historic, interesting and beautiful mountain resorts in the world.
 This was where English and Swiss climbers introduced mountaineering to the world with their conquest of Zermatt's legendary and perfectly shaped Matterhorn.
 Below you will find a comprehensive guide on how to hike the mountains of Switzerland during the summer months.